onap/ccsdk-oran/docs/guide/developer-guide.rst

    * Query functions that can find all policies in a RIC, all policies owned by a service (R-APP), all policies of a type etc.
    * Maps O1 resources (ManagedElement) as defined in O1 to the controlling RIC.

-The Policy Management Service can be accessed over the REST API, and with an equivalent interface using DMaaP.
+The Policy Management Service can be accessed over the REST API.
 See :ref:`pms_api` for more information about the API.
-Note that DMaaP is deprecated and the possibility to access this service using DMaaP is deprecated and will be removed.

 The configured A1 policies are stored persistently to survive a service restart.

 Dependencies
 ------------